 - let it rest – the best limoncello comes from allowing it to have ample resting time.
 All in all, expect to wait at least 30 days for the best lemon liqueur.
 Admittedly, I have sped up the process to about two weeks, but the flavor is always deeper and more robust after allowing the liqueur to rest longer.

-- only the zest – for best results, use a microplane zester to remove the zest from your lemons.
+- only the zest – for easiest removal of the zest, use a microplane zester to remove the zest from your lemons.
 It does the best job of only getting the yellow zest, not the white pith, which is bitter.
 If you don’t have a microplane, you can use a sharp vegetable peeler, but use extra care to not peel your lemons too deep.
 Check your lemon peels for any white pith, and if you see any, you’ll want to trim it off your lemon strips using a sharp pairing knife.

 - bitter – you don’t need very much pith at all to end up with a bitter infusion, so if your limoncello is bitter, chances are it’s got pith in it.
 You can offset this by adding in more syrup until the flavor is a bit more on the sweeter side.
 All is not lost if you can’t balance it out though!
 Certain aperitifs like Campari and Aperol are bitter, so you can use that to your favor in cocktails!